Conor McGregor breaks shin in loss to Dustin Poirier

 Conor McGregor barely survived an onslaught of punches from lightweight Dustin Poirier at the end of the first round of Saturday night’s UFC 264 main event at T-Mobile Arena.

-McGregor’s left ankle was injured as he planted to throw a punch with about 10 seconds remaining in the opening round.
+McGregor’s left shin was broken, a UFC offical told the Review-Journal, as he planted to throw a punch with about 10 seconds remaining in the opening round.
 Poirier dropped him before following it up with a barrage.
 When the bell rang and Poirier retreated to his corner, McGregor stayed down.

 Ringside physicians immediately recommended referee Herb Dean stop the fight.
 Poirier was awarded a knockout victory in front of former President Donald Trump and a plethora of A-List stars.